Comparing Evernote to OneNote on an Android Phone

 It’s no secret that folks at MUO really like note-taking apps.
-If you’re talking Android, there’s Catch Notes that Jessica covered, Flick Note that Joel covered, and of course Evernote, Mark’s all-time favorite.
+If you’re talking Android, there’s Catch Notes, Flick Note , and of course Evernote.

 Evernote in particular has become a favorite for a lot of people.
 It’s constantly mentioned around the net as one of the best note-taking apps both for the desktop platforms as well as the various mobile platforms out there.
 You can get it for Windows, Mac and for iOS, Android, Blackberry, and Windows Phone.